 Although limned from the endless death of post-war Italy (Antonioni’s proving ground as a filmmaker), Red Desert is only reminiscent of neo-realism, rather than being grafted whole-cloth from that movement.
 Antonioni’s deeply ontological style, with the temporal flux of life injected into the film’s very mode of visual, perceptual being rather than conveyed through heady dialogue-driven concepts and ideas, coins a world fraught with an existential confusion.
 William Arrowsmith refers to it as a “total and universal uncertainty, whose violence and change and flux means that any significant advance is a step into the moral unknown, a new human condition, not the courageous assertion of an old” way of life.

-Constructing a total art object out of the end of Antonioni’s L’Eclisse, Red Desert is Antonioni’s first expedition into the deepest and darkest opulence of full color but it paradoxically suggests the human end times not through full-bodied fantasia but through negative space, atonal sounds, disfigured editing, and an uncoupling of desire and the human capacity for actualizing that desire.
-The presumption of human contact is decimated by a film that, like the absconded ending of L’Eclisse, refuses to visualize connection or compassion in a world of endless flux and mutable perception that can’t be sanded down or composed by any individual person into a stagnant frame.
+Constructing a total art object out of the end of Antonioni’s L’Eclisse, Red Desert is Antonioni’s first expedition into the deepest and darkest opulence of full color, but it paradoxically suggests the human end times not through full-bodied fantasia but through negative space, atonal sounds, disfigured editing, and an uncoupling of desire and the human capacity for actualizing that desire.
+The presumption of human contact is decimated by a film that, like the vanished ending of L’Eclisse, refuses to visualize connection or compassion in a world of endless flux and mutable perception that can’t be sanded down or composed by any individual person into a stagnant frame.
 Antonioni’s cinema emphasizes the tenuous clarity, the silent, askance shifts in awareness, and the hinted distinctions of bedeviled curiosity about the world that must be discovered by the audience perceptually.
 Fundamentally, Red Desert is an exegesis about the material world as a text to debate with, an exegesis corporealized in the form of a film that asks its audience to gaze on, to textualize, the material of the film.
 For this reason, it is a melding of form and content that is unsurpassed.